 A crucial feature in distributed frameworks is fault tolerance since it allows applications to recover from various types of failures that may occur during the application runtime.
 Fault tolerance has become more and more important with the usage of larger commodity computer clusters to run applications.
 However, the overheads caused by fault tolerance mechanisms may reduce the application's performance, so it is important to keep them as lightweight as possible.
 Most distributed frameworks such as Spark and Flink have inherent support for fault tolerance.
-There are several projects such as and which provide fault tolerance for MPI applications.
+There are several projects such as 81 and 82 which provide fault tolerance for MPI applications.
 It is important to allow the application developer to determine the level of fault tolerance required.
 This enables applications which run on reliable hardware with very large mean times of failure to run without the burden of fault tolerance.
-Checkpointing is a well-known mechanism used to handle failures.
+Checkpointing is a well-known mechanism used to handle failures in distributed frameworks.
+Dataflow application can have automatic checkpointing mechanisms at the coordination points to recover from failures.
 The checkpointing mechanism works differently for streaming data and batch data.
 Opting out of checkpointing does not mean that the application will fail as soon as one failure occurs.
 Instead the system can automatically restart the application or recover from the failure using cached intermediate data if available.